 So let’s try to simplify things by starting out with a few basics.
 When I refer to a “leader,” I’m talking about a length of material (or materials) that connects your fly line to your fly.
 Some leaders are tapered, others are level.
 Some are one piece, others are created by knotting together a number of shorter sections.
 Some are solid, others are braided or furled.
 But they’re all leaders, and their object is simple - to connect your fly to your fly line in a way that helps you catch fish.

-“Tippet material” (as opposed to a “tippet”) comes on spools, and it’s the stuff we use to build leaders from scratch, or to repair or adjust the one we’re using at the moment.
-Tippet material is measured in Xs, as in 3X, 4X, 5X, etc. Most store-bought leaders also come with X designations.
+“Tippet material,” also often referred to simply as "tippet," comes on spools, and it’s the stuff we use to build leaders from scratch, or to repair or adjust the one we’re using at the moment.
+Tippet material is measured in Xs, as in 3X, 4X, 5X, etc, or in pounds breaking strength.
+Most store-bought leaders also come with X designations.
 For tapered leaders, the X tells you the diameter of the narrowest part of the leader.

 Please keep in mind that Xs correspond to diameter, not breaking strength.
 For example, every manufacturer’s 5X material is supposed to be .006” in diameter, while every 3X is supposed to be .008” in diameter.
 This has a couple ramifications.
 The first is that 3X is thicker (and has greater strength) than 4X, which is in turn thicker and stronger than 5X.
 A simple rule of thumb is the higher the number, the thinner the diameter.